petersteele111/Python-Weather-App/README.md

 My main goals with this project are to create a class that handles the logic and scraping, while a GUI interface that sits on the desktop queries the proper information and displays it for you.
 Again, nothing unique here, but I am not going off any other projects similar to this, and I am writing this from the ground up to help myself learn and gain more experience with Python.

 Hopefully you all find this project fun and interesting and can make it something even greater!
 I'm uploading the code under GNUv3 so have at it.
-If you have any questions or suggestions for a different route I might take then please message me here and I will happily read it.
+If you have any questions or suggestions for a different route I might take then please message me at info@pbsteele.com.

 # Installation
 To install this program, it is rather simple.
-You will need two modules for python and thats it!
+You will need two modules for python and that's it!
 I use the requests and BeautifulSoup modules to get the html and parse it for the weather data needed.

 **1.)** To install requests simply run the command:
 ```pip install requests```